Chart Color Schemes

 Infrastructure

-East Ballina has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+East Ballina has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects that could affect this region.
-Notable ones are New Ballina SES Headquarters, Ballina District Hospital Redevelopment, Kingsford Smith Reserve Pump Track, and Mana Ballina (Norton Street Villas).
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects that could impact the area.
+Key projects include New Ballina SES Headquarters, Ballina District Hospital Redevelopment, Kingsford Smith Reserve Pump Track, and Mana Ballina (Norton Street Villas).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.